Closed Forequarter Amputation | High-Energy Trauma | Neurovascular Emergency

 Overview and Epidemiology

-Scapulothoracic dissociation is a true orthopaedic emergency with 21% mortality.
+Scapulothoracic dissociation is a true orthopaedic emergency.
+In the landmark Damschen review (n=58), mortality was 10%, early amputation 21%, and a flail extremity resulted in 52%.
 It represents a spectrum from isolated musculoskeletal injury to complete "closed forequarter amputation."
 Polytrauma assessment and resuscitation take absolute priority.

 - Traumatic separation of the scapula from the thoracic wall